cirosantilli/linux-cheat/compile/gcc/index.md

 It is good to understand which steps are done towards compilation

-Only expanded macros with the c preprocessor:
+Only expanded macros with the C preprocessor:

     cpp a.c > a.i
     cpp b.c > b.i